 Grandparents have visitation rights in California.
-With changing family dynamics where grandparents are taking an increasingly active role in raising grandchildren, California law has evolved right along with the changing cultural landscape.
-This is a recognition that contact and communication between grandparents and grandchildren is beneficial to the child and at times this frequent and close contact is in the child’s best interest.
+With changing family dynamics, some grandparents are taking an increasingly active role in raising grandchildren.
+Accordingly, California law recognizes that contact and communication between grandparents and grandchildren is beneficial to the child and in the child’s best interest.

 Not Just For Grandparents

-Such recognized visitation rights extend not only to grandparents, but also to other relatives and non-parents, including foster parents, stepparents, or caregivers.
+Such recognized visitation rights extend not only to grandparents, but also to other relatives and non-parents, including foster parents, stepparents, and caregivers.

-So where once a parent could deny grandparent visitation and have the final say, nowadays the grandparents can contest the parent’s refusal by asserting their legal right to visitation pursuant to Sections 3102, 3103 and 3104 of the California Family Code which allows relatives to petition for visitation over the objection of the refusing parent or parents.
+So where once a parent could deny a grandparent visitation and have the final say, nowadays the grandparents can contest the parent’s refusal by asserting their legal right to visitation pursuant to Sections 3102, 3103, and 3104 of the California Family Code which allows relatives to petition for visitation.

-Section 3102 contemplates a situation where one of the child’s parents has passed away, and the surviving parent refuses to allow the grandparents or other relatives visitation right with their child.
+California Family Code § 3102 contemplates a situation where one of the child’s parents has passed away, and the surviving parent refuses to allow the grandparents or other relatives visitation rights with their child.
 It bears emphasizing that in making a decision under a Section 3102 petition, the courts will take into consideration the wishes of both the surviving spouse and the deceased spouse, and will ultimately make a decision based on the best interests of the child.

-Under Section 3103, grandparents can become involved during the pendency of a divorce proceeding by filing a petition for joinder.
-This makes the grandparent or relative a party in the divorce case, and if the court grants the petition for joinder, they can then ask the court to legally grant them visitation rights.
+Under California Family Code § 3103, grandparents can become involved during the pendency of a divorce proceeding by filing a petition for joinder.
+This makes the grandparent or relative a party in the divorce case, and if the court grants the petition for joinder, the grandparent or relative can then ask the court to grant them visitation rights.

-Section 3104, on the other hand, allows for the filing of a petition for visitation specifically for grandparents after the divorce proceedings are finalized.
-This means that the grandparent will not be a party to the divorce, but will instead be bringing the case in their own name, where the “adversary” or “opposing party” will be the refusing parent.
+California Family Code § 3104, on the other hand, allows for the filing of a petition for visitation specifically for grandparents after the divorce proceeding is finalized.
+This means that the grandparent will not be a party to the divorce, but will instead bring the case in their own name with the “adversary” or “opposing party” as the refusing parent.

 Right to Visitation is Not Automatic

-It bears stressing that grandparents do not have automatic custodial or visitation rights to their grandchildren; filing a lawsuit to petition for visitation under the above statutes will not automatically guarantee that the family court will grant a grandparent access to the child.
+Grandparents do not have automatic custodial or visitation rights to their grandchildren.
+Accordingly, filing a petition for visitation under the above statutes will not guarantee an order for visitation in favor of the grandparent.

 The parent or parents who have primary custody of their children have the right and responsibility to care for the child and to make decisions regarding the child’s best interests.
-This may involve refusing to allow grandparents or other relatives’ visitation rights.
-The court will have to balance the grandparent’s rights vis-à-vis the parent’s right to make decisions concerning their child.
+This may involve refusing to allow grandparents or other relatives visitation absent a court order.
+The court will have to balance the grandparent’s rights against the parent’s right to make decisions concerning their child.